eadwinCode/django-ninja-extra/README.md

 - Django-Ninja >= 0.16.1

 ## Django-Ninja Benchmark
-Both Django-Ninja and Django-Ninja-Extra shares the same benchmark because **Django-Ninja-Extra** operational core is **Django-Ninja**
+**Django-Ninja-Extra** uses **Django-Ninja** under the hood, it can be assumed that Django-Ninja-Extra has the same benchmark with Django-Ninja
 ![Django Ninja REST Framework](docs/docs/images/benchmark.png)

 Full documentation, [visit](https://eadwincode.github.io/django-ninja-extra/).